 Community Health Needs Assessment

 Not only is Burnett Medical Center receptive to our patients' needs inside our facility, but we are outside in the community as well.
 As a tax-exempt hospital, we are required by the Patient Protection and Affordable Care Act to conduct a Community Health Needs Assessment every three years.
-In partnership with the Burnett County Department of Health and Human Services-Public Health and the St. Croix Tribal Health Clinic, we have conducted routine Community Health Needs Assessments since 2013.
+In partnership with the Burnett County Department of Health and Human Services-Public Health we have conducted routine Community Health Needs Assessments since 2013.
 The goal of a Community Health Needs Assessment is to identify the most significant health needs among Burnett County residents.
 As a result, we develop an action plan to address the identified health needs.
-Here is Burnett Medical Center’s 2019 Community Health Needs Assessment.
+Here is Burnett Medical Center’s 2022, 2019, 2016, and 2013 Community Health Needs Assessments.

 When the first Community Health Needs Assessment revealed opportunities for improving Burnett County's health status, Burnett Medical Center took a lead role in these efforts.
-Rather than just simply meeting a requirement, Burnett Medical Center’s partnership with the Burnett County Department of Health and Human Services-Public Health and the St. Croix Tribal Health Clinic, created an infrastructure for continual health improvement.
+Rather than just simply meeting a requirement, Burnett Medical Center’s partnership with the Burnett County Department of Health and Human Services-Public Health created an infrastructure for continual health improvement.